How do you bake a cake?

 Zoro wants to be the best and says if he wants some fun, he can fight him.
 Mihawk in response asks him where he gets his courage, and Zoro replies it comes from ambition, and a promise he made to a friend.

-It's explained that the Red Line and the Grand Line splits the seas into four, the East, South, North, and West.
+It's explained that the Red Line and the Grand Line split the seas into four, the East, South, North, and West.
 East Blue, their area, is the tamest of the four seas.
 And that tiny knife is the smallest blade he has.

 Zoro is easily outclassed.
 He thinks back on about that promise he made to a friend, to become the greatest swordsman.
 Impressed by his honour and bravery, Mihawk lets him live, he wants him to hone his skills and try to defeat him once again.
 Zoro lifts a sword into the air and vows to never lose again, in which Luffy is just happy to see him move.